-Bank reconciliation is the process performed by an enterprise to ensure that the company’s bank and financial records such as, balance sheet, check register and general ledger account are accurate and up-to-date.
-Bank reconciliation is often time consuming and tedious.
+Bank reconciliation is the process performed by an enterprise to ensure that the company’s bank and financial records such as balance sheet, check register and general ledger account are accurate and up-to-date.
+Bank reconciliation is often time-consuming and tedious.
 It can also get complicated when there are multiple banks to be reconciled.
 This is where outsourcing can help.

-By outsourcing bank reconciliation services, you can not only accelerate the process of bank reconciliation, but also ensure better accuracy.
+By outsourcing bank reconciliation services, you can not only accelerate the process of bank reconciliation but also ensure better accuracy.
 Outsourcing bank reconciliation is also a great way to obtain a consistent data source, reduce cost, increase ROI and leverage the superior quality that only comes with offshoring.

 Have you tried reconciling your bank transactions in QuickBooks and faced errors or setbacks?
 If yes, then do try these useful tips the next time you use QuickBooks to reconcile your bank accounts.

 The most common mistake while making bank reconciliations is to switch a number.
 For example, you could enter 45 instead of 54.
 However, transposition mistakes can be divisible by nine.
 But there should be no other error in the bank reconciliation.

 If you do not see a transaction that you have entered, you can use the find feature within the Edit Menu to find a transaction based on the amount.
 You can then edit the transaction by choosing the right bank account.

 Check if you have entered a write check transaction by accident when the transaction must have been a deposit.

-We hope these tips will help you out, the next time you reconcile your bank accounts in Quickbooks.
+We hope these tips will help you out, the next time you reconcile your bank accounts in QuickBooks.

 Interested to know more?

-Latest posts by vinita (see all)
+Latest posts by Editor (see all)